Procyon: The Little Dog Star

 It’s hard to think of Procyon – the Little Dog Star – without also thinking of the other Dog Star, Sirius.
-If you’re looking at the right time of year (or right time of night), you can always find Sirius because it’s the sky’s brightest star.
-Procyon is always near its brighter brother on the sky’s dome.
+If you’re looking at the right time of the year (or right time of the night), you can always find Sirius because it’s the sky’s brightest star.
+Procyon is always near its more brilliant brother on the sky’s dome.
 Procyon isn’t nearly as bright as Sirius.
-It’s the eighth brightest star in the sky, and the sixth brightest of stars that are easily visible from the most populated regions of the Northern Hemisphere.
+But it’s still the 8th-brightest star in the sky, and the 6th-brightest of stars that are easily visible from the most populated regions of the Northern Hemisphere.

 Look for Procyon in the evening in the winter and spring months.
 By March of every year, Procyon is at or near the meridian (highest point in the sky) at early evening.
 By June, Procyon sets not long after dark.

 Fainter than blue-white Sirius to its south, white Procyon is marginally brighter than orange-red Betelgeuse to the west.
 The best time to view Procyon is at evening in late winter through spring, when the Winter Triangle (Sirius, Procyon, Betelgeuse) is highest in the sky.
-At magnitude 0.4, Procyon is almost the same brightness as nearby Betelgeuse in Orion, with average magnitude 0.45.
-(Remember, in the magnitude system, larger numbers are fainter.)
+At magnitude 0.4, Procyon is almost the same brightness as nearby Betelgeuse in Orion, with an average magnitude of 0.45.
+(Remember, in the magnitude system, larger numbers are fainter, so near-zero is quite bright.)

 Normal stars spend the large majority of their lifetimes converting hydrogen into helium.
 As the available hydrogen runs out, a star grows larger and its surface becomes cooler.
 Eventually Procyon will become a red giant star, much larger and brighter than the sun, but that is still some millions of years in the future.

-Currently Procyon is designated as an F5IV-V star, where the F5 essentially gives the color or temperature of the star’s surface, and the IV-V means that it is in a transitional phase between the main sequence (V) and subdwarf (IV) periods.
+Procyon is designated as a F5IV-V star, where the F5 essentially gives the color or temperature of the star’s surface, and the IV-V means that it is in a transitional phase between the main sequence (V) and subdwarf (IV) periods.

-Procyon is a double star with a faint white dwarf companion that is not visible except in telescopes.
+Procyon is a double star with a faint white dwarf companion that you can only see in telescopes.
 The white dwarf, Procyon B, is farther along in its evolution than Procyon, and in fact has reached the end of the line.
 It no longer produces stable hydrogen fusion and is considered a “dead” star.
 The reasonable assumption is that these two stars formed at the same time, so the fact that Procyon B has already become a stellar corpse indicates that it originally must have been slightly more massive than Procyon.
 More massive stars tend to burn their fuel hotter and faster, causing them to burn out sooner.

 The name Procyon is from Greek and means “before the dog,” a reference to the rising of this star shortly before Sirius, the larger Dog Star in the constellation Canis Major.
 Procyon’s rising time was particularly important in ancient Egypt, because the helical rising – or rising just before the sun – of Sirius heralded the annual flooding of the Nile River.
 Thus the rising of Procyon just before Sirius gave even more advanced warning.